avarnhagen/Module1_Reporting/ProjectOverview_KickStarter.md

 ### Analysis of Outcomes Based on Launch Date

-The pivot table below counts the number of theater campaign outcomes in any given month within the years in the study, helping highlight months with the greatest number of successful campaigns.
+The pivot table below counts total number of theater campaign outcomes with campaign start dates of a particular month across the years in the study, helping highlight months with the greatest number of successful campaigns.
 The totals are summarized the line graph shown.

 Dividing the quantity of successful campaigns beginning in any given month by total number of outcomes (_Grand Total_, within the below pivot table) for campaigns beginning in that month yield a ratio relevant to analysis.
 It is then converted to a percentage - the percentage of campaigns beginning in that month that are successful.